 These systems, besides being difficult to deploy, suffer from major audio retrieval problems.
 Room conversation is not the only thing that vibrates the target surface.
 A variety of mechanical equipment noises, such as motors and fans coupled with the normal "street noise" of people walking and moving things makes advanced filtering equipment mandatory.
 To make the job somewhat easier, state-of-the-art voice recognition filters called digital-signal-processors (DSP) are now available.

-A recently developed device sends light from an I.R. or visible laser diode down a single strand of fiber optic cable where it strikes a small reflective diaphragm that is modulated by room conversation and returned detector where it is demodulated.
-Commercial versions of this attack are supplied with up to 100 feet of cable.
+A recently developed device sends light from an I.R. or visible laser diode down a single strand of fiber optic cable where it strikes a small reflective diaphragm that is modulated by room conversation and returned to a detector where it is demodulated.
+Commercial versions of this attack are supplied with up to 100 feet or more of cable.
 This device defies all electronic detection and must be found by a thorough physical search.

 MICROPHONE AND WIRE